ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 • Incident response: What happens when something could go wrong

-• Encryption: How you encrypt data and mention the standards your team follows
+• Encryption: How you encrypt data and mention the standards our team follows

 • Vendor management: How you evaluate third-party tools before signing contracts